men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 Others are more inclined to appreciate clear explanations for how we understand processes of

-increasing social complexity.
-They want to learn about the work and terms such as "heterarchy," an organizational concept recently applied to segmentary societies in the Near
+They want to learn about the work done here and terms such as "heterarchy," an organizational concept recently applied to segmentary societies in the Near

-This is a useful concept elaborated by Thomas Levy for
+This concept has been elaborated by Thomas Levy for

 providing an explanatory framework to interpret shifting patterns of identity-formation processes and social

 interaction within tribal societies.
-The concept reveals the power of archaeological theory for generating
+It reveals the power of archaeological theory for generating explanations

-explanations of social phenomena.
-It has also been effective for building models to understand recent
+of social phenomena.
+It has also been effective for building models to understand recent sociocultural

 Eco-tourism is a niche among world